 Step 8 – Publish your blog post on the assigned date

-You can do this live on the day or you can schedule your posts in advance.
+You can publish your blog on the day you write it, or you can schedule your posts in advance.
 Make sure you stick to your preassigned dates.
 This helps you to keep to a consistent schedule and educates your audience to come back regularly for more content.

 If you use the scheduling function, you can even publish while you’re on holiday.
 Simply write your posts in advance, and your blogging schedule stays on track.